Paradise, Newfoundland and Labrador: Sports

-This information was collected from the official town website, see below.

-War memorial

-The War memorial located at the town hall was also designed by Arch Janes before his death in 1987.

 Government

 The Paradise town council is made up of a mayor, deputy mayor, and five councillors.
-The current mayor of the town is Dan Bobbett, a former Paradise town councillor.
+The current mayor of the town is Kimberly Street who is filling in the position as former mayor Dan Bobbett resigned September 10, 2025.
+Patrick Martin, a long time town councilor was named mayor-elect on October 2, 2025 after narrowly defeating fellow councilor, Larry Vaters in the 2025 municipal election.

-Paradise is part of three provincial electoral districts; Conception Bay East – Bell Island, represented by David Brazil, and Topsail-Paradise, which is represented by Paul Dinn.
-Sarah Stoodley, the MHA for Mount Scio, also represents a small part of the Elizabeth Park subdivision in Paradise, near the Mount Pearl border.
-Dianne Whalen was the mayor of Paradise for 18 years before entering provincial politics in 2003.
+Paradise is part of three provincial electoral districts; Conception Bay East – Bell Island, represented by Fred Hutton, and Topsail-Paradise, which is represented by Paul Dinn.
+Sarah Stoodley, the MHA for Mount Scio, also represents the Elizabeth Park subdivision in Paradise, near the Mount Pearl border.

-The town is represented in Parliament by two MPs: Joanne Thompson, who represents the district of St. John's East, and Ken McDonald, who represents the district of Avalon.
+The town is represented in Parliament by one MP, Tom Osborne, MP for Cape Spear.

 2009 mayoral election controversy

 On September 29, 2009, Newfoundland and Labrador held municipal elections in its municipalities.
 Paradise had two people running for mayor – incumbent Ralph Wiseman and 19-year-old Kurtis Coombs.

 On September 30, it was announced that Coombs had won the election, making him the youngest mayor in Canada.
 He had beat Wiseman by three votes, having 1,821 votes compared to Wiseman's 1,818.
 However, a recount revealed that the two were tied.
 Under Newfoundland and Labrador's Municipal Elections Act, a draw is used to determine the winner if a recount results in a tie.
 Wiseman was announced the mayor when a piece of paper with his name was drawn out of a recycle bin that contained both his name and Coombs'.
 Coombs planned on requesting a judicial recount and recommended that another election be held.

 On October 6, a judge ordered that the results be recounted again, which took place on October 13.
 The following day it was announced that the recount resulted in another tie.
 Joyce Moss, the town's chief returning officer, stated that the result from the random draw will stand, resulting in Wiseman remaining as the town's mayor.